amarachi-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying lines that contains root: pattern
+number of lines that contains the pattern "bin" in /erc/passwd